vtquan/vtquan.github.io/_posts/2021-11-08-create-a-game-via-mvu-in-stride.md

 ### Background

-Inspired by the blog post where [Svetol ECS](https://www.sebaslab.com/svelto-miniexample-7-stride-engine-demo/) was implemented into Stride Engine.
+Inspired by the blog post where [Svetol ECS](https://www.sebaslab.com/svelto-miniexample-7-stride-engine-demo/) was implemented into [Stride Engine](https://www.stride3d.net).
 I wanted to create a custom implementation of the base Game class so that the game update loop would be better suited to a functional approach.
-I first attempted to use [Garnet](https://github.com/bcarruthers/garnet) but I don't have enough experience with ECS system to create an implementation.
-I then pivot to a MVU system which I am familiar with.
+I attempted to use [Garnet](https://github.com/bcarruthers/garnet) but I don't have enough experience with ECS system to create an implementation.
+I then pivot to a MVU architecture which I am familiar with.
 The plan was to use the elmish library but I could not get the game engine update loop and elmish loop to work together so I rolled my own.
 The original proof of concept can be found [here](https://github.com/vtquan/MVU-Stride-Demo/tree/main/InitialProofOfConcept) but my implementation have changed since then.
 The following is about the current implementation.

 ### New Project